Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform.md

 * 4. Configuring Drupal accounts for the Islandora Webform module

 **For End Users**
-* 5. Submitting an Islandora Webform
+* 5. -Submitting an Islandora Webform-

 **For Administrators**
 * 6. Islandora Webform installation preliminaries